Third Annual World Oceans Day Photo Contest

-We will recognize and widely share the winning images, and perhaps some top runner-ups, through the contest website, with the media, and through the information materials related to subsequent contests.
-Pending the securing of sponsors, material or cash prizes may be awarded.
+The co-coordinators will recognize and widely share the winning images, and perhaps some top runner-ups, through websites, with the media, and through the informational materials related to subsequent contests.

 - The contest is open to entrants of all skill levels.